 Craig Smith works with the auto industry to harden high-end automotive system infrastructures.
 He often provides classes on automotive security and started Open Garages.
 Open Garages is an open collaboration of vehicle enthusiasts across the country that develops open-source hardware and software to further hobbyist research.
 Smith specializes in reverse engineering of software and hardware protection schemes.
 He and his team at Theia Labs build open solutions to complex security researching tasks.

 Tickets are sold out for 1st Annual RSAC Beer Camp led by Sierra Nevada.
-A limited number of tickets may be available at North and West registration at the Moscone Center.
 The Beer Camp experience will be lead by a personal guide from the local California brewery Sierra Nevada, and includes tastings from the following beer styles - Rye IPA, Belgian, Amber Ale, Bock, Barley Wine Style Ale and a Dark Brew.

 Founded in 1980, Sierra Nevada Brewing Co. is one of America’s premier craft breweries, highly regarded for using only the finest quality ingredients.
 The pioneering spirit that launched Sierra Nevada now spans both coasts with breweries in Chico, California and Mills River, North Carolina.
 Sierra Nevada has set the standard for craft brewers worldwide with innovations in the brewhouse as well as advances in sustainability.
 It is famous for its extensive line of beers including Pale Ale, Torpedo®, Porter, Stout, Kellerweis® and a host of seasonal, specialty and limited release beers.
 Learn more at www.sierranevada.com.